Fine Selmer groups and ideal class groups: Main theorems

 where $G_{m,n} = \Gal(K_m/K_n)$.
 If $Z_{m,n}$ and $W_{m,n}$ denote the kernel and cokernel of this map, then ${Z_n = \varprojlim_m Z_{m,n}}$ and ${W_n = \varprojlim_m W_{m,n}}$.

-Now fix $m \ge n$, and let $M$ be the maximal abelian extension of $K_n$ that is unramified over $K_m$.
-Then Let $M'$ be the maximal unramified abelian extension of $K_n$.
-Then the kernel and the cokernel of the natural map
+Now fix $m \ge n$, and let $L$ be the maximal abelian extension of $K_n$ that is unramified over $K_m$.
+Then Let $L'$ be the maximal unramified abelian extension of $K_n$.
+Then we have the following diagram of fields (where \emph{ur} means an \emph{unramified} extension):